 North Korea slams UN nuclear agency as US mouthpiece

+SEOUL — North Korea on Monday (Oct 2) denounced the United Nations (UN) atomic watchdog for joining a United States (US)-led pressure campaign and "cooking up" a resolution over its nuclear programmes, calling the agency a "paid trumpeter" for Washington.

-SEOUL : North Korea on Monday denounced the U.N. atomic watchdog for joining a U.S.-led pressure campaign and "cooking up" a resolution over its nuclear programmes, calling the agency a "paid trumpeter" for Washington.
+SEOUL — North Korea on Monday (Oct 2) denounced the United Nations (UN) atomic watchdog for joining a United States (US)-led pressure campaign and "cooking up" a resolution over its nuclear programmes, calling the agency a "paid trumpeter" for Washington.

 An unnamed spokesman of Pyongyang's Ministry of Nuclear Power Industry released a statement criticising a resolution adopted on Friday at the International Atomic Energy Agency (IAEA) general conference that calls for the North to curb its nuclear programmes.